Nervosys/Botnix/docs/languages-frameworks/dotnet.section.md

 You can find the path to the SDK by running `nix eval --raw nixpkgs#dotnet-sdk` (substitute the `dotnet-sdk` package for another if a different SDK version is needed).

-This method is not recommended on NixOS, since it's not declarative and involves installing binaries not made for NixOS, which will not always work.
+This method is not recommended on Botnix, since it's not declarative and involves installing binaries not made for Botnix, which will not always work.

 The third, and preferred way, is packaging the tool into a Nix derivation.